Rahul-Prasad/learning-python-with-pycharm/README.md

 # learning-python-with-pycharm
-Test files to revise the basic python capabilities with pycharm editor
+Test files to revise the basic Python capabilities with PyCharm editor